mxsjoberg/md2website/posts/lark-parser-and-ast-visitor-for-playcode.md

             return SYMBOL_TABLE[str(tree.children[0])]
 ```

-Running this on the AST and printing the symbol table.

 ```python
 visitor(tree)
 print(SYMBOL_TABLE)
 # {'x': 2, 'y': 3}
 ```

+Now, this is nice.
+You can basically write the typical calculator example in only a few lines with the correct grammar.

-# Replacing PlayCode's parser and interpreter
+# Replacing the old parser and interpreter

-I have replaced both the PlayCode parser and interpreter with the Lark generated parser and AST visitor.
-I think it will be much more maintainable and faster to make changes to the grammar, which is the whole point of an experimental programming language.
+I have replaced the PlayCode tokenizer, parser, and interpreter with the Lark generated parser and AST visitor.
+I think it will be much more maintainable frequent changes to the grammar, which is the whole point of an experimental programming language.

 PlayCode is open source and all code is available [here](https://github.com/mxsjoberg/playcode).